bigwiv/Biopython-cn/chr16.rst

 misnomer, since no model training is done: this function simply stores ``xs``, ``ys``, and ``k`` in ``model``.

-16.2.3??Using a *k*-nearest neighbors model for classification
+16.2.3  Using a *k*-nearest neighbors model for classification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To classify new data using the *k*-nearest neighbors model, we use the